lanximaomao/cub3d/README.md

 **1. Compilation:**

-To compile the program, run the following command:
+To compile the program, please run the following command:

 	make